One- to-One Meetings for Chanting as Practice, Study, Inquiry

-Paul was taught the Art of Veda Mantra, Indian Textual and Yoga Sūtra Chanting as a personal Sādhana through 121 lessons with TKV Desikachar over 20 years.
-As well as studying Chanting, he studied Indian singing through 121 lessons in Chennai within both the Carnatic and Hindustani music systems.
+Paul was taught the Art of Veda and Tantra Mantra, Indian Textual Chanting and Yoga Sūtra Chanting as a personal Sādhana through one-to-one lessons with TKV Desikachar over 20 years.
+As well as studying Chanting, he also studied Indian singing through one-to-one lessons in Chennai within both the Carnatic and Hindustani music systems for 5 years.

 “To share Chanting is to share an experience of silence through listening,